Mordziarz/transgenomes/README.md

 Paper in preparation

 # Support
-Any issues connected with the transgenomes should be addressed to Mateusz Mazdziarz (mazdziarzm@gmail.pl).
+Any issues connected with the transgenomes should be addressed to Mateusz Mazdziarz (mazdziarzm@gmail.com).

 # Usage in scientific papers